Hawaii InterIsland Super Ferry

 I’m going from Kauai to Oahu next year and want to know whether it’s better to book a flight or to try the Superferry.

-I don’t drive, so I won’t be using that service.
+I don’t drive so I won’t be using that service.
 I’ll be walking on.

-Any help is good. thanks
+Any help is good.
+Thanks

-If you’re really interested in traveling by water and seeing the islands from that prospective, then try the Superferry.
+If you’re really interested in traveling by water and seeing the islands from that perspective, then try the Superferry.
 It will be cheaper and faster probably to fly.
 Also, you may want to consider if the Superferry will even be running at that time.
 If it’s early this next year that you’re traveling, then you’ll want to fly.
 I don’t know what’s going to happen, but it looks like it may be a while before the Superferry is running full service, especially to and from Kauai.

 I heard recently that Go! and Hawaiian Airlines have come to a settlement.
 I guess Go! had been using confidential illegal information on Hawaiian to get an edge.
 The court ruled in favor of Hawaiian Air with a huge settlement.
 Hawaiian also wanted to bar Go! from any ticket sales for 1 year, but the court decided not to allow this.

-Let’s all hope that a new small airline can come in and make things cheap again, without cheating.
+Let’s all hope that a new small airline can come in and make things cheap again without cheating.